 We also distribute our buildscripts via the Arch User Repository, the prized add-on feature of our beloved distribution of the GNU/Linux operating system.
 Since they are maintained by different users there, the frequency of updates and content may fluctuate.

 Below is a list of our previous efforts, which are basically infant initiatives.

-ProAudio@Google – A dedicated repository that changed the way we would handle source-based packages for distribution, initiated by Mark “markc” Constable (he is also the maintainer of a KDE repository).
+ProAudio@Google (defunct) – A dedicated repository with source-based packages for distribution, initiated by Mark “markc” Constable (he was also the maintainer of a KDE repository).
 This was what led to ArchAudio.